palazzoni/pidroid/README_spec.md

 2. start the script /data/local/bin/kavnc that launch the chroot on Android
 3. start a fullscreen X Tiger VNC viewer and xfce4-session with pulseaudio client.

-I have tried different configuration with different setup and the performance are obtained with Rockchip like board ( I use a RockPi 4A) and USB 3.1 capable phones and sbc.
+I have tried different configuration with different board and for the best performance you must have almost a Raspberry 3 board ( I use a RockPi 4A) with USB 3 capable phones and sbc.
 Other users are encouraged to share ideas and improvements.

 <img src="https://github.com/palazzoni/pidroid/blob/master/rockpi4a.png?raw=true">